PolyhedralDev/TerraDocs/_sources/api/concepts/logging.rst.txt

 ---------------------------------

-If you are using a logger in an entry point of a Manifest Addon Loader addon, you can use :ref:`dependency injection<dependency-injection>` to obtain a Logger instance:
+If you are using a logger in an entry point of a Manifest Addon Loader addon, you can use :doc:`dependency injection<dependency-injection>` to obtain a Logger instance:

 .. literalinclude:: code/logging/getting-logger-di.java
     :language: java